 Dr. Rowse is probably referring to the colored 142.5 x 105.0 cm (56.1 by 41.3 inches) wall map entitled "The Travellers Guide being the best Mapp of the Kingdom of England and Principality of Wales."
 For practical reasons, it is more likely that the map presented to Lear is similar in appearance to the parchment map of the British Isles measuring 64 x 46 cm (25 x 18 inches), presented to Henry VIII as a New Year's gift for the year 1537, and hung at Hampton Court.
 [Figure 19.]
-Lear points to Edmund when he says, "Giue me the Map there," (F, 42).
-Compare Two Gentlemen of Verona, "what letter are you reading there" (F, 353).
+That is, a colored map large enough for the audience to see how small Goneril's and Regan's portions are in comparison to Cordelia's.